 - Why to compost / Benefits of composting

 Composting is the nature’s way of decomposing organic matter into a material called “compost”, which is an exceptional organic soil reconditioner.
 This process is possible with the help of microorganisms, fungi, and insects that naturally break down the organic material.

-Many gardeners use compost as a bio alternative to the synthetic fertilizers because compost will provide the soil a variety of nutrients that are very beneficial for the healthy growth of any plant.
+Many gardeners use compost as a bio alternative to the synthetic fertilizers because the compost will provide the soil with a variety of nutrients that are very beneficial for the healthy growth of any plant.